 - What do you already know?

-If you’re struggling to figure out what interests you, check your bank statements.
 What do you pay for regularly?
 What do you buy on Amazon?
-How do you spend your time on the weekends, in the early mornings, or after work?
+How do you spend your time on the weekends, early mornings, or after work?
 What could you talk about for hours?

 Three ideas for getting started: